5 Food Staples Of A Mediterranean Diet That Keep You Healthy

 5. Fatty Fish Fish contains lots of protein and low amounts of saturated fat.
 Fatty fish also contains high levels of omega-3 fatty acids.
 These have been linked with reduced risk of heart disease improving and an improvement in cognitive functions.

-One study found those who regularly ate 2-4 servings of fish per week had a 15% lower risk of cardiovascular disease .

 Alex is the founder of Medmunch, a website dedicated to making the Mediterranean diet practical for everyday life.
-He has helped hundreds of people lose weight and get healthy by transitioning to Mediterranean eating.
+He has helped hundreds of people lose weight and get healthy by transitioning to a Mediterranean diet.

-Comfortability in life is not a condition but a state of mind

 5 Food Staples Of A Mediterranean Diet That Keep You Healthy

-The Mediterranean diet has long been recommended as one of the best diets you can try.
+The Mediterranean diet has long been recommended as one of the best diets you can follow.

 Although primarily used for health purposes, many studies also recommend it for sustainable weight loss.

-Eating a traditional Mediterranean diet has been shown to help reduce cholesterol, blood pressure, inflammation and stop type 2 diabetes development.
+Eating a traditional Mediterranean diet has been shown to help reduce cholesterol, blood pressure, inflammation and stop the development of type 2 diabetes.

 So how can you start eating a more Mediterranean friendly diet?
-Here are some of the foods you should be including in your diet.
+Here are some of the foods you should be including in your diet regularly.

 Whole grains contain lots of nutrients, minerals and fiber.
 Refining the grains removes these.